Tempting as it is, choosing a “fee-free” EFTPOS machine can have its downsides as well as upsides.

 Your customers may not like it

-In spite of all the benefits for the merchant, customers may not like getting surcharged.
+In spite of the benefits for the merchant, customers may not like getting surcharged.

-Since the start of the pandemic, consumers have become more used to card payments and don’t want to get penalised with a surcharge for just trying to use a card.
+Since the pandemic, consumers have become more used to card payments and don’t want to get penalised with a surcharge for just trying to use a card.
 Then you have some people who don’t carry cash, so paying by card is the only option for them.

 If a customer doesn’t want to – or can’t – pay a surcharge, you run the risk of losing that sale entirely.
 The person might say they’ll go out to get cash, then never return.
 Or they’ll simply get annoyed and go elsewhere to buy the items.